George Anson's voyage around the world: Background

 In 1739, the riches that Spain derived from the New World were well known throughout Europe.
 Huge quantities of silver were shipped from Peru, carried over the isthmus at Panama and then loaded on ships at Portobelo bound for Spain.
 Other ships carried luxury goods from Manila to Acapulco from where they were taken to Vera Cruz and loaded along with Mexican silver.
 Spain's Caribbean possessions provided sugar, tobacco, dyes and spices.

-Britain had negotiated a treaty (the Asiento) that allowed the South Sea Company to send one trading vessel per year to Spanish territory but private British merchants, many operating out of Jamaica, smuggled cargo (to avoid being taxed) which the Spanish attempted to intercept.
-After numerous incidents and with old rivalries flaring up once again, increased tensions lead to the War of Jenkins' Ear.
+Britain had negotiated a treaty (the asiento) that allowed the South Sea Company to send one slave trading vessel per year to Spanish territory but private British merchants, many operating out of Jamaica, smuggled cargo (to avoid being taxed) which the Spanish attempted to intercept.
+After numerous incidents and with old rivalries flaring up once again, increased tensions led to the War of Jenkins' Ear.

 Various schemes were proposed to attack Spanish possessions.
 Edward Vernon captured Portobelo in November 1739 with just six ships, and a second squadron to be led by George Anson, was to sail around Cape Horn with six warships carrying 500 troops with instructions to capture Callao in Peru (the port that served the nearby capital Lima) and if possible take Lima as well; capture Panama with its treasure; seize the galleon from Acapulco; and lead a Peruvian revolt against the Spanish colonial authorities.
 An earlier proposal to also capture Manila was dropped.

 It appears that a conflict of interest was, at least in part, behind the unreasonable orders given to Anson by the Duke of Newcastle on 28 June 1740.
-The attacks were suggested by Hubert Tassell and Henry Hutchison, previously factors (agents) of the South Sea Company who had a significant recent information about the area which the government lacked but who also stood to gain if the area was opened up to British trade.
+The attacks were suggested by Hubert Tassell and Henry Hutchison, previously factors (agents) of the South Sea Company who had significant recent information about the area which the government lacked but who also stood to gain if the area was opened up to British trade.
 Supporting this view was that the squadron was to carry £15,000 of trade goods.
 Given the length of the voyage, it was expected that it would be necessary to buy provisions along the way.
 In friendly ports, bills of exchange would have been used.
 In enemy ports it may not have been possible to buy anything, though outright seizure would be possible if the town was captured.
 The relationship of Tassell and Hutchison to the squadron was further complicated by them supplying victuals (food) and that they would come along on one of the ships to oversee the trade goods.

+The ships and men

 The squadron based in Portsmouth was composed of six warships: